geopandas/geopandas/doc/source/docs/user_guide/indexing.rst

 .. _pandas: http://pandas.pydata.org/pandas-docs/stable/indexing.html

-In addition to the standard pandas_ methods, GeoPandas also provides coordinate based indexing with the :meth:`~GeoDataFrame.cx` indexer, which slices using a bounding box.
+In addition to the standard pandas_ methods, GeoPandas also provides coordinate based indexing with the :attr:`~GeoDataFrame.cx` indexer, which slices using a bounding box.
 Geometries in the :class:`GeoSeries` or :class:`GeoDataFrame` that intersect the bounding box will be returned.